 Paul Harris has managed complex projects for over 30 years.
 His work has included business development, project development and finance for energy infrastructure and clients in the United States, Canada and France.
 Paul has served on the boards of Sustainable South Bronx and The HOPE Program, two workforce development organizations located in New York City.
 He is currently on the Board of Raey Hiwot, an organization that helps girls in rural Ethiopia stay in school.

 Jennifer Closson is a researcher, branding/marketing strategist, and social media manager in Los Angeles who consults with The Carbon Underground.
 A graduate of USC’s unique Business Administration (Cinematic Arts) program, she has a keen interest in the evolution of digital media.
 She has worked for agencies like Ignition Creative, HeckArt Studios, and BLITZ—and with brands like FX Networks, Xbox 360, MLB The Show, Dole Foods, Caesarstone, and SpiritHoods.
-Jennifer also managed the digital and viral media outlets for the eco-documentary Confessions of an Eco-Terrorist which focused on wildlife poaching.
 She is an longtime advocate for both environmental and animal conservation and maintains an avid passion for fashion, music, art, and exploring nature across the globe.